 Purchasing a Buy to Let property can be a good investment, however, the mortgage process can seem daunting and complicated.
-Consultant Mortgage Broker, Luke Worrell, explains some of the most common questions we get about the buy to let mortgage process.
+Consultant Mortgage Broker, Charlie Potter, explains some of the most common questions we get about the buy to let mortgage process.

 How quickly can I get a buy to let mortgage?